 Mount Olympus.
-Seat of the gods.
-He is not only known to connoisseurs of Greek mythology.
-On the Olympus in Greece, the light-filled mountain in the clouds, Zeus, the father of the gods, lives with eleven of his closest confidants, among them the beautiful Aphrodite, Hera, Poseidon and Athena.
+Home of the gods.
+It is not only known to connoisseurs of Greek mythology.
+On Mount Olympus in Greece, the sun-drenched mountain shrouded in clouds, Zeus, the father of the gods, lives with eleven of his closest companions, including the beautiful Aphrodite, Hera, Poseidon, and Athena.

 “Mount Olympus – Experience Greece in a completely different way!”

-Once in a lifetime up there?
+A once-in-a-lifetime trip up there?
 Why not?
-But the mountain from ancient mythology is not a mountain at all, but a whole mountain range.
-The Olympus Mountains in the south-west of the Macedonian capital Thessaloniki extend from the Aegean Sea to 2,918 m high.
-In this article you will learn everything about the region around the highest mountain in Greece:
+But the mountain from ancient mythology isn’t a single mountain at all, but an entire mountain range.
+The Olympus Mountains in the southwest of the Macedonian capital Thessaloniki stretch from the Aegean Sea up to 2,918 meters in height.
+In this article, you’ll learn everything about the region surrounding Greece’s highest mountain:

 What makes Mount Olympus in Greece so special?

-While down by the sea, locals and tourists alike lie in the shade on the beach at 30 degrees or plunge into the turquoise waters of the Aegean Sea, up here temperatures are around 0 degrees, even in the summer months.
+While down by the sea, locals and tourists alike lounge in the shade on the beach in 30-degree heat or dive into the turquoise waters of the Aegean Sea, up here temperatures hover around 0 degrees, even in the summer months.

-First of all, it should be said: The hike up to one of the four highest peaks, Mytikas, Skolio (2.911), Stefani (2,909) or Skala (2,866) is technically not easy.
-You should either be experienced in mountaineering or prepare well for this adventure in advance.
+First of all, it should be noted: The hike up to one of the four highest peaks—Mytikas, Skolio (both 2,911 m), Stefani (2,909 m), or Skala (2,866 m)—is technically challenging.
+You should either be experienced in mountaineering or prepare thoroughly for this adventure in advance.

-Once you reach the top, you have an impressive, almost 3,000-meter-deep view down to the sea.
-A breathtaking view that once again shows us how beautiful our earth is.
+Once you reach the top, you’ll be rewarded with an impressive, nearly 3,000-meter-deep view down to the sea.
+A breathtaking view that once again reminds us just how beautiful our planet is.

-When we think of Greece, the first thing that comes to mind is not necessarily a hike in the high mountains.
-But this unique country is so much more than dreamlike islands with picturesque villages, ruins steeped in history, breathtaking sunsets and perhaps the best food in Europe.
-Although each of these points has already been Greece Tour Hellas also invites you to hike with its beautiful landscape.
+When we think of Greece, the first thing that comes to mind isn’t necessarily a hike in the high mountains.
+But this unique country is so much more than dreamlike islands with picturesque villages, ruins steeped in history, breathtaking sunsets, and perhaps the best food in Europe.
+Although each of these aspects has already been highlighted, several Greece Trips invites you to explore the beautiful landscape.

 #1 Hike to Mount Olympus: The best time to visit

-In the summer months between May and September, you can safely climb the ascent to the Mount Olympus.
-There are usually a few snowfields at higher altitudes all year round, but with the right equipment (hiking boots, telescopic poles) you can overcome them quickly and safely.
+During the summer months between May and September, you can safely climb the ascent to Mount Olympus.
+There are usually a few snowfields at higher altitudes year-round, but with the right equipment (hiking boots, trekking poles) you can navigate them quickly and safely.

-→ You can find more information about the weather in the mountainous region of Greece, including climate tables, in our article: Best time to visit Greece
+→ You can find more information about the weather in the mountainous region of Greece, including climate tables, in our article: Weather in Greece

 #2 Hiking routes to Mount Olympus

 There are various hiking routes that lead up to one of the highest peaks of the Olympus massif.
-The route you take depends on how much time you have for the hike and how experienced you are.
+The route you choose depends on how much time you have for the hike and your level of experience.

 For your adventure far away from mass tourism, however, you should plan at least two or three days.
-The shortest Hike to the Olympus massif starts from the Priònia tavern and is about 7.5 kilometers as a one-way route.
-Approx. 1,600 metres of altitude are covered.
+The shortest hike to the Olympus massif starts from the Priònia tavern and is about 7.5 kilometers one way.
+It covers an elevation gain of approximately 1,600 meters.

-The complete hike along the E4 hiking trail from Litochoro is at least 20 kilometers as a one-way route.
-About 2,400 meters of altitude are covered.
+The complete hike along the E4 hiking trail from Litochoro is at least 20 kilometers one way.
+It covers an elevation gain of about 2,400 meters.
 You can choose to hike along the Enipeas River with its numerous waterfalls or above the Enipeas Gorge.

-→ on Komoot you can find the detailed Olympus Hiking Route with card: Komoot Hike
+→ On Komoot, you can find the detailed Olympus Hiking Route with a map: Komoot Hike

-From Litochoro you always hike along the Enipeas, the raging river that has carved a deep gorge into the rock over thousands of years.
-It goes over lush green meadows and over beautiful old wooden bridges that span the river and show you the way up to its source in Priònia.
+From Litochoro, you hike along the Enipeas, the raging river that has carved a deep gorge into the rock over thousands of years.
+The trail winds through lush green meadows and across beautiful old wooden bridges that span the river, guiding you up to its source in Priònia.

-The dense foliage of the many beech and pine trees protects you from the scorching sun, which occasionally blinks through the greenery and performs a glittering dance on the Enipeas.
-Every now and then, the trees allow a longing view upwards, at the peaks of Mount Olympus.
+The dense foliage of the many beech and pine trees shields you from the scorching sun, which occasionally peeks through the greenery and casts a glittering dance upon the Enipeas.
+Every now and then, the trees offer a breathtaking view upward, toward the peaks of Mount Olympus.

-On your way, you will pass a cave where Saint Dionysius is said to have lived as an ascetic and the monastery named after him.
-The Monastery of Agios Dionysios can be visited from April to October.
+Along the way, you will pass a cave where Saint Dionysius is said to have lived as an ascetic, as well as the monastery named after him.
+The Monastery of Agios Dionysios is open to visitors from April through October.

-In addition to countless small streams, which carry the snowmelt of the peaks down into the sea as rivulets, spectacular waterfalls also line your way.
-The hike through the Enipeas Gorge is very well signposted by yellow arrows and signposts.
-It is the International Trail E4 that you are walking here.
+In addition to countless small streams, which carry the snowmelt from the peaks down to the sea as rivulets, spectacular waterfalls also line your path.
+The hike through the Enipeas Gorge is very well marked by yellow arrows and signposts.
+You are walking the International Trail E4 here.

 Enchanted forests and fresh spring water

-To the parking lot and the Source of the Enipeas in Priònia you will be on the road for about five hours with short breaks.
-Once here, you should definitely replenish your water supplies, because from now on, water is scarce up to the summit.
-How about a little refreshment by resting your feet in one of the many ponds with crystal clear water along the way?
+It will take you about five hours, including short breaks, to reach the parking lot and the source of the Enipeas in Priònia.
+Once there, you should definitely replenish your water supplies, because from this point on, water is scarce all the way to the summit.
+How about a little refreshment by resting your feet in one of the many ponds with crystal-clear water along the way?

-If you need a refreshment, I can recommend the hearty goat soup in the Tavern Prionia recommend.
-Until the Spilios Agapitos Hut you are on the road for about three more hours.
-On clayey paths you hike through an enchanted enchanted forest, where a nymph seems to sit behind every tree and on every stone.
+If you need a refreshment, I can recommend the hearty goat soup at the Prionia Tavern.
+It’s about a three-hour hike to the Spilios Agapitos Hut.
+On clay paths, you’ll hike through an enchanted forest, where a nymph seems to sit behind every tree and on every rock.

-If you arrive at today’s accommodation exhausted and tired, there is nothing better than putting your feet up first and then ending the evening with the other hikers in the fireplace room with a first-class pasta.
+If you arrive at today’s lodging exhausted and tired, there’s nothing better than putting your feet up first and then ending the evening with the other hikers in the fireplace room with a first-class pasta dish.

 Day 2: Spilios Agapitos Hut – Mytikas – Giosos Apostolides Hut

-In the early morning we go fit and lively in the direction of Olympus Summit.
-The path first winds up a bit in narrow serpentines before it splits.
-Continue straight ahead on a direct path to the Skala, to the right up to the Plateau of the Muses, where huts B and C are also located.
+Early in the morning, we set off fit and energetic toward the summit of Olympus.
+The trail first winds upward slightly in narrow switchbacks before it splits.
+Continue straight ahead on a direct path to Skala; to the right, head up to the Plateau of the Muses, where huts B and C are also located.

-If you have only started in Priònia today and have already been on the road for over three hours, it is advisable to take the more strenuous path to the plateau, stop at a mountain hut and only tackle the summit of the gods the next morning.
+If you only started in Priònia today and have already been on the trail for over three hours, it is advisable to take the more strenuous path to the plateau, stop at a mountain hut, and tackle the summit of the gods the next morning.

 Otherwise, continue straight ahead and reach the tree line after just under an hour.
-From here the path becomes stony and rugged, a real high mountain idyll.
-After a good two hours you have reached the fourth highest peak, the Skala.
+From here the path becomes stony and rugged, a true high-mountain idyll.
+After a good two hours you have reached the fourth highest peak, Skala.

-If you dare to do it and are an experienced hiker, perhaps already climbed in the mountains, then you can turn right from here.
+If you dare to do it and are an experienced hiker—perhaps one who has already climbed in the mountains—then you can turn right from here.
 The mighty battlements of Mytika open up before you.
-You now mount it from the back.
-The narrow scree path that leads up very steeply is called Kakoskala, which means “bad levels” and that’s exactly what they are.
+You now ascend it from the back.
+The narrow scree path that leads up very steeply is called Kakoskala, which means “bad levels,” and that’s exactly what they are.

-Climbing the Mytikas is a real challenge, but we could already imagine that the gods don’t make it easy for us.
-Once at the top, you have a breathtaking view over to Halkidiki, and in the north even as far as the neighboring states of Albania and North Macedonia.
+Climbing Mytikas is a real challenge, but we could already imagine that the gods don’t make it easy for us.
+Once at the top, you have a breathtaking view over to Halkidiki, and to the north even as far as the neighboring countries of Albania and North Macedonia.
 An entry in the summit book is a must.

-If you are not sure whether you want to dare the climb, you can also get over to Skolio, the second highest peak in the mountains, relatively easily from the Skala.
-From 2,911 meters, the visibility is at least as impressive, and the clouds are guaranteed to be at your feet like a soft, white sea.
+If you’re not sure whether you want to attempt the climb, you can also make your way to Skolio, the second-highest peak in the mountains, relatively easily from Skala.
+From 2,911 meters, the view is just as impressive, and the clouds are guaranteed to lie at your feet like a soft, white sea.

-Exactly under the peaks runs the Plateau of the Muses, which you can reach via a narrow climbing path from the peaks.
-Again and again, there is also sudden high mountain fog around the plateau.
-If this is the case, it is better to take a short break and only continue when you have more visibility again.
+Directly beneath the peaks lies the Plateau of the Muses, which you can reach via a narrow climbing path from the peaks.
+Time and again, sudden high-mountain fog also surrounds the plateau.
+If this happens, it’s best to take a short break and only continue once visibility improves.

-Along a cone-shaped gorge, a stony but relatively wide path leads to the Giosos Apostolides Hut, where you can stop for a bite to eat today after your strenuous hike.
-From the lower hut to the Mytikas you need about three hours and from the summit to the hut on the plateau of the Muses another three quarters of an hour.
+Along a cone-shaped gorge, a rocky but relatively wide path leads to the Giosos Apostolides Hut, where you can stop for a bite to eat today after your strenuous hike.
+From the lower hut to Mytikas, it takes about three hours, and from the summit to the hut on the Plateau of the Muses, another 45 minutes.

-Even though this is not a long hike, you should not underestimate that you are at an altitude of almost 3,000 meters and that climbing the peaks can take a toll on you.
+Even though this isn’t a long hike, don’t underestimate the fact that you’re at an altitude of nearly 3,000 meters and that climbing the peaks can take a toll on you.
 So make yourself comfortable by the fire with a delicious mountain tea.
-The herbs for the tea all grow here on the floor of the Olympus massif.
+The herbs for the tea all grow here on the slopes of the Olympus massif.

-Today you can either take the same way back that you came or you can walk down the direct but also more difficult path to Priònia.
-From the Plateau of the Muses, it goes very steeply downhill on a rock face.
+Today you can either take the same route back that you came or you can walk down the direct but also more difficult path to Priònia.
+From the Plateau of the Muses, the trail descends very steeply down a rock face.

-After only a few 100 meters, an indescribable view opens up over the Enipeas Valley with its numerous shades of green and out to the wide, glittering sea.
-A stark contrast to the rocky, impassable terrain around you, where only here and there a conifer stands here and there in the barren wasteland.
+After just a few hundred meters, an indescribable view opens up over the Enipeas Valley with its myriad shades of green and out to the vast, glittering sea.
+A stark contrast to the rocky, impassable terrain around you, where only here and there does a conifer stand in the barren wasteland.

-wiry undergrowth peeks out from between the rugged stones.
-And sometimes, if you are a little lucky, you can see chamois nibbling on this undergrowth or mountain foxes hiding behind it.
+Withered undergrowth peeks out from between the rugged stones.
+And sometimes, if you’re lucky, you can spot chamois nibbling on this undergrowth or mountain foxes hiding behind it.

 Once you have left the steep slope behind you, you can also cross one of the remaining snowfields in summer.
 Be extra careful here so that you don’t slip and trigger a small snow avalanche.

-Shortly below this snowfield, you leave the rocky flanks behind you and enter the pine and beech forests of Olympus.
-The birdsong gets louder and from a distance you can already hear the raging masses of water of the Enipea.
+Shortly below this snowfield, you leave the rocky slopes behind and enter the pine and beech forests of Olympus.
+The birdsong grows louder, and from a distance you can already hear the roaring waters of the Enipea.

-After just under three hours you will reach Spilios Agapitos, and after another two and a half to three hours, you can put your feet in the well-deserved cool water of the spring of the Enipeas in Priònia.
+After just under three hours, you’ll reach Spilios Agapitos, and after another two and a half to three hours, you can dip your feet in the well-deserved cool water of the Enipeas spring in Priònia.

 ✓ Full coverage & unlimited mileage included